For those of us who carry Newfoundland

 Each letter includes:

-• A printed letter from Elias
+• A carefully curated letter from Elias

 • Keepsake details connected to the place